 Vic is bombarded by email addresses that an email can't be delivered.
 Leo says that Vic's email has been "spoofed" by spammers and that they have been using his in the From address line.
-The bad news is that there's really nothing you can do about it.
+The bad news is that there's really nothing he can do about it.
 The good news is, it usually stops shortly as they move on to another email address to spoof.
-You can set up a filter to send those emails to the trash and never see them though.
-Use "Mailer-Demon" as the criteria.
+He can set up a filter to send those emails to the trash and never see them, though.
+He should use "Mailer Daemon" as the criteria.
 That's usually what sends the bounced spam message.
-For Gmail, click on the gear and then settings.
-Select filters.

 Saren hasn't been receiving the two factor authentication code he normally gets for his Gmail account.
 He would normally get it through his Google Voice number.
 Leo says it's insecure to send those two factor codes through SMS, because someone could spoof his number and get the text message.
 Google may have even stopped supporting SMS in favor of its Google Authenticator app.